thomascherickal/linto-skills-core/README.md

 ```

 ##### Tock
-The [Tock](https://voyages-sncf-technologies.github.io/tock/fr/)(The Open Conversation Kit) node allow to prepare, make a request and format the output desired for any Linto skill by using the Tock API
+The [Tock (The Open Conversation Kit)](https://voyages-sncf-technologies.github.io/tock/fr/) node allow to make a request and format the output desired for a skill
 The node require configuration are :
 -  _URL_ : The URL where is located the API
 -  _Application Name_ : The application name created into Tock API to use